Featured image of Best Large 3D Printers 2026: Our Top Picks in 3 Categories Source: All3DP

 Pick a printer appropriate for your space

-Resin 3D printing, however, is dramatically different and has unique demands that should make you think twice before investing.
+Resin 3D printing, however, is dramatically different and has unique demands that should make you think twice before doing it.
 To varying degrees, the resin is smelly and toxic to you and the environment.
-It requires dedicated cleanup stations and personal protective equipment.
-You typically need 95 %+ isopropanol to clean prints and dissolve uncured resin from surfaces.
+It requires dedicated clean up stations and personal protective equipment.
+You typically need 95 %+ isopropanol to clean prints and dissolve uncured resin from surfaces, and the resulting mix of resin and IPA cannot simply be poured down the drain.

 All printers should be operated in well-ventilated spaces, but this applies doubly to resin 3D printers.